 - Mint: This is what truly distinguishes Salad-e Shirazi.
 Traditionally, dried, crushed mint is what's used here.
 I often use both dry mint and fresh mint, if available.
 Tip: if dry mint is not available to you, you can use about ½ cup chopped fresh mint.

 - Fresh Herbs: I've seen Shriazi salads with just mint (dry or fresh), but I've also tasted some that include a variety of fresh herbs, which I really like.
-In this version, I use about 2 tbsp each parsley, dill, and cilantro.
+In this version, I use about 2 tablespoon each parsley, dill, and cilantro.
 You can use just one of the three herbs or any combination that's available to you.
 This is completely optional.

 - Seasoning: Aside from a good pinch of kosher salt and black pepper, I like to use about 1 teaspoon of sumac.
 Sumac is beautiful deep red spice which comes from sumac berries.
 It's ever so present on the Persian table (and is used in a variety of Mediterranean and Middle Eastern foods.)
 Sumac adds depth and a certain tang that is different from what you'll find in lemon or lime juice.
 It's completely optional, but I highly recommend it.
 You can find all-natural sumac here at our online shop.